 Fleet Support Unit

-Our Long-haul casualty teams provide operational maintenance support for the Airbus A380, Boeing 787, 777 and 747 aircraft types.
-The range of activities and tasks include; engine changes, structural repairs, component changes, modifications, servicing and entry into service inputs.
-These tasks ensure we provide a fully serviceable fleet of aircraft to support our worldwide operation.
+Our Long-haul Casualty teams provide operational maintenance support for the Airbus A380, Boeing 787, 777 and 747 aircraft types, which we have invested heavily in.
+There’s a huge range of activities and tasks involved – from engine changes, structural repairs, component changes and modifications to servicing and entry into service inputs.
+We pride ourselves on safety, quality and delivery, and everything is geared to providing a fully serviceable fleet of aircraft to support our worldwide operation.

-During this placement, you’ll have the opportunity to shadow engineers in both hangar facilities and base-ramp areas while they maintain our state of the art fleet of aircraft.
-On any given day you could walk into an engine change, a structural repair, a trouble-shooting procedure or maintenance clear up input, or in fact, just about any maintenance activity applicable to the aircraft type.
-We pride ourselves on our commitment to safety, quality and delivery.
+Imagine shadowing engineers in both hangar facilities and base-ramp areas while they maintain our state-of-the-art aircraft fleet.
+On any given day, you could walk into an engine change, a structural repair, a trouble-shooting procedure or maintenance clear-up – in fact, just about any maintenance activity applicable to the aircraft type.

 Fleet Support Facility